tengshaofeng/ResidualAttentionNetwork-pytorch/README.md

 then python train.py

 # result
-I have test on ResidualAttentionModel_92_32input on cifar10 test set, the result is as following:
+I have tested on ResidualAttentionModel_92_32input on cifar10 test set, the result is as following:
 #
 Accuracy of the model on the test images: 0.9266
 #